noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

 ## terms
   - refinement: the ability for a static type checker to be able to tell the type of variable a mixed/any/etc type is. usually occurs within an if/case statement before use of the variable
+  - covariant: a type that is more specific that another type
+  - invariant:

 ## flow usage
   - `// @flow` typecheck this file